koii-network/ezsandbox/Lesson 1/PartII.md

 # Lesson 1: Introduction to Koii Tasks

-## Part II: Logs
+## Part II: Node and Logs

 ### Prerequisite
 1. You are runing a [node](https://docs.koii.network/run-a-node/task-nodes/how-to-run-a-koii-node).
+2. Create your own wallet by downloading the node and earn tokens through [Faucet](https://docs.koii.network/run-a-node/task-nodes/time-to-node) and through running tasks.
-2. You have ran at least a task.
+3. You have ran at least a task.

 ### The Node Application Folder